 Afternoon Classes—1:20 p.m. to 2:20 p.m.

-Jewelry—Take your old jewelry and make it new or create a brand new piece.
-Bring old beads or jewelry to the first class or new items purchased from any of the local craft stores.
+Jewelry — Take your old jewelry and make it new or create a brand new piece.
+Bring old beads or jewelry to the first class, or use new items, which can be purchased from any of the local craft stores.
 No experience necessary!
 Instructor: Cris Osborne